ONSdigital/eq-publisher-v3/README.md

 **Development**

+If validating a schema during development envrionment variable `EQ_SCHEMA_VALIDATOR_URL` is needed.

 Run `yarn develop` to start the application with Nodemon.
 Nodemon automatically refreshes the application when source files change, making development easy.

-Run `yarn test:watch`

 ## Running the tests